zowe/docs-site/docs/extend/extend-apiml/onboard-nodejs-enabler.md

 Create a yaml file named `service-configuration.yml` inside a `/config` directory at the same level of your `index.js`, and add the following configuration properties.

-Below is an example of the configuration.
+The following example shows a sample configuration.

  **Example:**